 Bourdonnaye then spent three years at London’s directional store Liberty beginning in 2007, where he managed to build a new team, restore the company to profit after a decade and reaffirm iconic department store’s place in London’s historic retail landscape.
 He stepped down from his role as chief executive after Liberty’s sale to BlueGem Capital Partners in 2010, but remained a non-executive director.

-The same year he took the helm as Chloé’s president, and immediately took action by hiring creative director Claire Waight-Keller, who previously assisted Phoebe Philo .
+The same year he took the helm as Chloé’s chief executive, and immediately took action by hiring creative director Claire Waight-Keller, who previously assisted Phoebe Philo .
+Bourdonnaye stepped down from his role as chief executive in 2019.